Strengthening Our Lives with the Power of the Holy Spirit

 Vacation Bible School

-We look forward to VBS in 2021 for a memorable week filled with fun, games and music while learning all about God’s grace.
+We look forward to VBS in the future for a memorable week filled with fun, games and music while learning all about God’s grace.

 Sunday at 9:45 am – Education Building

 Grief Share is a grief support group that is led by Fr.
 Robert Switz for those who have experienced the loss of a loved one.
 There are 13 weekly sessions with a video introduction from experts in the field, a group discussion time, and a workbook for personal use.
 Each session is self-contained, so you are welcome to begin attending at any time.
 Everyone in the Vero Beach community is welcome to attend.

 We endeavor to care for the ill, comfort the dying and to be a beacon of support.
 Our clergy visit those who are unable to attend worship services and will administer Holy Communion upon request.